SvOlli/sorbus/doc/cpu_detect.md

 -----------------

-A very easy way to tell apart an NMOS 6502 CPU from it's CMOS successors it done like this in the Sorbus Native kernel.
+A very easy way to tell apart an NMOS 6502 CPU from it's CMOS successors it done like this in the Sorbus JAM kernel.

 ```
 ;  65C02       ; NMOS 6502